The Pros and Cons of Affordable Care Act

 The ACA’s impact on Medicare and Medicaid has been profound, significantly expanding coverage and benefits under these programs:

-• Closing of the Medicare “Donut Hole”: The Affordable Care Act addressed the Medicare Part D “donut hole,” a coverage gap that left seniors paying out-of-pocket for prescription drugs after reaching a certain threshold.
+• Closing of the Medicare “Donut Hole”: The Affordable Care Act fixed the Medicare Part D “donut hole.”
+This gap made seniors pay for prescription drugs after reaching a certain limit.
 The ACA gradually closed this gap, providing substantial relief to seniors on medication.

 Improved Health Outcomes